mani2001/LLM_uncertainity_Quantification/README.md

-# BLUQ
+# LLM Uncertainity Quantification
-Implementation of the paper: Benchmarking LLMs via Uncertainity Quantification for SLMs
+Implementation of the paper: Uncertainty Estimation and Quantification for LLMs: A Simple Supervised Approach